jam14d/worksample/Pipeline/Transcription/README.md

 ## Example

-Given an input string "Help Jamie Get a Job!", the pipeline will first convert this string into a simulated DNA sequence.
+Given an input string "Hello World!", the pipeline will first convert this string into a simulated DNA sequence.
 Then, the DNA sequence will be transcribed into an RNA sequence by `rna_transcriber.py`.

 Please note: The specific logic and parameters for conversion and transcription are defined within the respective scripts.
 Review the script documentation for detailed information on customization options and advanced usage.